seomoz/qless/lua/README.md

 argument should be in how many seconds the instance should be considered actionable.

+__Returns__: The id of the put job, or raises an error on failure

 Get(0, id)
 ----------
-Get the data associated with a job
+Get the data associated with a job. __Returns__: JSON blob describing the job.

 Pop(1, queue, worker, count, now, expiration)
 ---------------------------------------------